khdoex/khdoex.github.io/index.markdown

 # Welcome to Kaan Hacıhaliloğlu's Portfolio

 I'm a Data Scientist based in Istanbul, passionate about machine learning, data analysis, and deep learning.
-With a background in Physics and experience in the e-commerce industry, I bring a unique perspective to solving complex data problems.
+With a background in Physics.

 ## Recent Blog Posts